OctopusDeploy/docs/docs/api-and-integration/server-extensibility/authoring-an-octopus-deploy-server-extension.md

 ## 'Installing' a custom extension {#AuthoringanOctopusDeployserverextension-&#39;Installing&#39;acustomextension}

-Once you've compiled the dll, [installing it is as simple as putting it in the right folder](/docs/api-and-integration/server-extensibility/installing-a-custom-server-extension.md) and restarting the Octopus Deploy server.
+Once you've compiled the dll, [installing it is as simple as putting it in the right folder](/docs/api-and-integration/server-extensibility/installing-a-custom-server-extension.md) and restarting the Octopus Deploy Server.